Dnaka27/Dnaka27/README.md

 # ✌ Hi, I'm Diogo

-<div><a href="https://portfolio-4-lake.vercel.app/">Diogo Oike</a> is a software developer and data analyst who loves exploring the world of technology.
+<div><a href="https://portfolio-4-lake.vercel.app/">Diogo Oike</a> is a software developer and data engineer who loves exploring the world of technology.
   He is a committed individual in what he does and seeks to learn more and more to create intelligent solutions.</div>
 <br>